 In combinatorial logic design, delays through the circuits will depend on the number of logic levels, the fan-out (number of gate inputs a net drives) on each net, and the capacitive loading on the output nets.
 When such circuits are placed between flip-flops or registers, they affect the clock speeds at which sequential designs can be operated.
-The synthesis and implementation tools will pack the design in LUT, flip-flops, and registers, as well as place them if the expected performance is communicated to them via timing constraints.
+The synthesis and implementation tools will pack the design in LUT, flip-flops, and registers, as well as place them appropriately if the expected performance is communicated to them via timing constraints.
 Timing constraints can be categorized into global timing or path specific constraints.
 The path specific constraints have higher priority over global timing constraints, and the components which are used in those specific paths are placed and routed first.

 The global timing constraints cover most of the design with very few lines of instructions.
 In any pure combinatorial design, the path-to-path constraint is used to describe the delay the circuit can tolerate.
-In sequential circuits, period, offset-In, and offset-out constraints are used.
-All four kinds of the timing constraints are shown in the figure below.
+In sequential circuits, period, input delay, and output delay constraints are used.